oraika-tech/oraika-orbsight/backend/processing/observer-worker/readme.md

 Following dependencies should be setup before running project:

-1. Postgresql with database - obsights_rbi
+1. Postgresql with database - orbsight_data
 2. SQS url accessible from local with aws credentials
 3. Twitter credentials